Best Paint Sprayer for Furniture

 Always pay attention to the connectors that you use on your HomeRight HVLP Sprayer.
 Some models offer users a connector that is smaller in diameter than the air hose that connects to the unit.

-Because this is a restriction to the flow of the paint or other substance, pressure can build up at the connection and cause issues.
+Because this creates a restriction in the flow of paint or other materials, pressure can build up at the connection point, potentially causing performance issues.

 It’s super easy to find parts for this very popular paint sprayer.
 New paint containers and tips can be found online.
 Need a spray shelter?
 HomeRight makes that too!